 Ok, not quite a traditional old Irish pub, Cassidy’s is more bohemian but has a great sense of history – it was established in 1856.
 It was once the home of The Freeman’s Journal – the oldest national newspaper in Ireland.

-However this pub is most famous for being the bar where Bill Clinton stopped in for a pint in 1995.
-In fact, Cassidy’s is owned and personally run by Bill’s cousins.
+However, this pub is most famous for being the bar where Bill Clinton stopped in for a pint in 1995.
+Cassidy’s is owned and personally run by Bill’s cousins.

 Cassidy's Pub Dublin